deweysasser/ecs-template/README.md

    ]
 ```

+All containers in the cluster share the data under /cluster, so you
+must take steps to ensure that containers do not conflict accessing
+these files.

 ### .taskdef tiles

 For AWS documentation go [here](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definitions.html).
-There is a simplified verstion of the `.taskdef` file below.
+There is a simplified version of the `.taskdef` file below.
 In addition you can define multiple containers to run and execute arbitrary actions.
 For instance adding the following before the main image configuration prepares the file system for `jenkins`:

     {
       "containerDefinitions" : [